Hotspots are the workhorse of software analyses and our recommended starting point as you explore a codebase.

 CodeScene needs a data source for its defect mining, and provides two different options depending on what data you have:

 Use Jira issues to identify defects: This requires a that you integrate Jira with CodeScene.
 CodeScene will then use all issues identified as defects for its statistics.
-Specify this option in CodeScene’s Jira configuration as described in Integrate Costs and Issues into CodeScene (Jira, Trello, and GitHub Issues) .
+Specify this option in CodeScene’s Jira configuration as described in Integrate Costs and Issues into CodeScene (Jira, Trello, GitHub Issues and Azure DevOps Work Items) .

 Use commit message patterns to estimate defects: If you have specific tags in your commit messages that can be used to identify defects, then this is a good option.
 As a fallback, CodeScene can use a heuristic that you can override that with